mikkotikkanen/cfn-featurestack/README.md

-# cfn-deploy
+# cfn-featurestack

-Simple utility for AWS CloudFormation deployments
+Simple utility for creating AWS CloudFormation featurestacks for feature branches

-## Motivation
-- Serverless framework seems like overkill just for CloudFormation deployments
-- Modules like aws-cfm-utils do weird stuff like ASG toggling which is not kosher
-- `aws-cli cloudformation deploy` doesn't allow passing CloudFormation parameter files
-- Need for full spectrum of use in `package.json` scripts
-- Need for fully programmatic & customized use in other modules

 # Configuration

-cfn-deploy will by default use any locally pre-configured AWS account.
+cfn-featurestack will by default use any locally pre-configured AWS account.
 You can pre-configure your account by any of the following methods:

 - With [aws-cli](https://aws.amazon.com/cli/), by running `aws-cli configure` (Recommended for